linfeng-du/direct-preference-optimization/README.md

 - `preference_datasets`:
     A package of preference datasets and necessary utilities for data loading.
-    `dataset.py` contains the PyTorch dataset, sampler, and collate function.
+    - `dataset.py`: PyTorch dataset, sampler, and collate function.
-    `persona.py` contains the function that loads and processes the PERSONA dataset.
+    - `persona.py`: Function for loading and processing the PERSONA dataset.

 - `adapters`:
     A package of adapters.
-    Each adapter module contains a controller and an adapter layer.
+    Each adapter module has a controller and an adapter layer.
     The controller swaps in the adapter layers and manages layer attributes.

-- `trainer.py`:
-    Contains the trainer class, which supports distrubuted training via Hugging Face Accelerate.
+- `trainer.py`: Trainer class that supports distrubuted training via Hugging Face Accelerate.

-- `train.py`: Entrence for model training.
+- `train.py`: Entrence of model training.

 This project relies on `hydra` and `OmegaConf` to manage all configurations.
 The structure of the configuration files and the most related arguments for each module are as follows: